TAFC to TAFJ

 It is easier to support

-When a result set is wrong, you can test the stored fields directly instead of reverse engineering a DICT chain every time.
+When the result set is wrong, you can test the stored fields directly.
+You are not reverse engineering a DICT chain at 11pm.

 This is not just one export story.
-It is a migration pattern worth actively checking for in older routines:
+It is a migration pattern worth actively hunting for in older routines before they surprise you in production:

-• Cross-file business rules that are only visible once the DICT is opened
+IDESC-style assumptions carried forward from TAFC SUBR(...)-backed dictionary itemsENQ.TRANS-driven logic hidden behind a normal-looking field name- Cross-file business rules only visible once the DICT is opened

-Check what kind of DICT item it is.
-If it is derived, enquiry-driven, or backed by a subroutine, assume you may need to replace that selection logic with explicit reads against the real underlying file.
+The test to apply to any select that involves a DICT field: open the definition and check what type it is.
+If it is derived, enquiry-driven, or backed by a subroutine, assume you may need to replace the selection logic with explicit reads.
+Do this before migration testing, not during it.